Skip to main content

 Client schedule shows:

-• Blocks with allocated hours
+• Blocks with their scheduled hours

-• Tasks with quoted hours
+• Tasks with estimated hours

 • Time entries logged